go-goe/goe/README.md

 *GOE logo by [Luanexs](https://www.instagram.com/luanexs/)*

 ## Features
-Checkout the [Benchmarks](#benchmarks) section for a overview on GOE performance compared to other packages like, ent, GORM, sqlc, and others.
+Check out the [Benchmarks](#benchmarks) section for a overview on GOE performance compared to other packages like, ent, GORM, sqlc, and others.

 - 🚫 Non-String Usage;
 	- write queries with only Go code